LibCrowds/data/README.md

 ### Download annotations

 Download all annotations for a collection and load them into a pandas dataframe.
+This functionality is used as part of the input for various other scripts in this repository.
 If run as a standalone script, using the command below, the annotations will be output to a CSV file.

 ```
-python scripts/get_annotations.py
+python scripts/get_annotations.py http://annotations.libcrowds.com/annotations/my-collection
 ```

 The CSV file will be saved to `data/annotations.csv`.